-The return of our Church to the tradition of ordaining married men to the presbyterate impacts our Community of Formation.
-Marriage is a firm foundation for ministry.
+The discipline in Eastern Churches of ordaining married men to the presbyterate impacts our Community of Priestly Formation.
+Marriage is to be a firm foundation for ministry with the family giving witness as a modest, devoted, prayerful unit active in the life of the Church.
 Husband and wife are equal in partnership but distinct in their charisms.
 The husband-seminarian benefits from a wife who can be his vocational cornerstone.

 In the policies that follow, what applies to wives of seminarians will generally apply to the female partner in a recognized relationship with the intention of marriage.